PassFort/company-data-reference-integration/README.md

 This stateless service is designed to be deployed to Google App Engine, the `app.yaml` and `Dockerfile` reflect this.
 However, there is no requirement for your integration to use such a platform.

+## Monitored Polling Reference

+The monitored polling reference implementation is available at the path `/monitored-polling/`.
+It uses the same demo data as the synchronous reference implementation by default.
+To support testing ongoing monitoring changes, there is a private API at `/monitored-polling/monitored_checks/<reference>/_update`.

+The reference is injected as the external generic reference into the original check result for ease of testing.
+The private update endpoint is authenticated similarly to the other endpoints, thus every request must be signed as per the officially supported  HTTP Signature draft spec.
+The payload for the update endpoint must be in the same format as that returned by the poll endpoint.